At the core of this article, there is the belief that the “red pill” should only be a phase in men’s development.

 Usually, you want to see some angry comments from both sides:

 And from those more extreme in the manosphere side:

-If you’re discussing sensitive topics and you’re not getting some flack from both sides, you’re either playing it too safe, or you’re an extremist yourself.
+If you’re discussing sensitive topics and you’re not getting some flack from the extremists, you’re either playing it too safe, or you’re an extremist yourself.